Church of St John-at-Hackney: 1954 fire damage repairs

-The repairs to the roof had not entirely fixed the problems of the 1920s, and further reconstruction work was scheduled for the summer of 1954, which was scheduled for completion on 19 May 1955.
+The repairs to the roof had not entirely fixed the problems of the 1920s, and further reconstruction work was scheduled for the summer of 1954.
 On 18 May 1955 a fire started in the church roof among workmen's tools, destroying the roof, some of the pews and the 1799 organ by George Pike England.
-During the ensuing major reconstruction work there was some reordering of the interior, including the insertion of a partition at the south end of the nave of the church to create the Hurdman Hall.
+During the ensuing major reconstruction work there was some reordering of the interior, including the insertion of a partition at the south end of the church to create the Hurdman Hall.

 A replacement three manual Mander organ came from All Saint's Ennismore Gardens, Kensington; altar hangings designed for the coronation of Queen Elizabeth II at Westminster Abbey were donated; and the east window replaced by a new one designed by Christopher Webb.
 The new church was reconsecrated on 24 June 1958 (St John's Day).

-At the fête on 5 July 2008, the church and its churchyard were rededicated by the Archdeacon of Hackney, in celebration of the 50th anniversary of the reconstruction and the major works undertaken to regenerate the church gardens over the previous year.
-St John's Church Gardens, around the tower and church, were awarded both a Green Flag award and Green Flag Heritage status in 2008.
+At the fête on 5 July 2008, the church and its churchyard were rededicated by the Archdeacon of Hackney, in celebration of the 50th anniversary of the post-fire reconstruction and the major regeneration of the church gardens the previous year.
+St John's Church Gardens, around the tower and church, were awarded a Green Flag award and Green Flag Heritage status in 2008.
 As of 2022, St John at Hackney churchyard currently holds a Green Flag award.

+2018 restoration project

-With the fabric of the church still requiring significant maintenance, a multi-million pound restoration project began in 2018, which claims to reconfigure the church to its original Greek Cross plan, reconnecting the church with its original architectural language, and providing more space for a range of activities, including church services and use as a music venue.
-New features will include the creation of two new chapels in the north and south wings, a raised stage and a range of new facilities.
+With the fabric of the church still requiring significant repair, a multi-million pound restoration project began in 2018, claiming to reconfigure the church closer to its original Greek Cross plan and its original architectural language, and provide a setting for both church services and public concerts.
+New features included two new chapels in the north and south transepts, a raised performance stage, theatrical lighting and new backstage facilities.
+Funding included a £1.84mn grant from the National Lottery Heritage Fund and the project team included minimalist designer John Pawson CBE and set designer Es Devlin OBE.
+In 2019, the church opened new community facilities in the adjacent Hackney Gardens, formerly the churchyard, for outreach and social activities.
+The main church reopened for worship and as a popular music venue in September 2020, and has since welcomed thousands of people through its doors {citation needed}.
+The restoration won an RIBA National Award in 2022.